 In 1820 a woman clothed in tartan was supposedly discovered bricked up in the Captains Tower on a staircase.
 She was holding a young child and her costume apparently dated back to Elizabethan times.

-In the Kings Own Border Regiment Museum based within the castle, alarms were set three nights in a row during 1992, indicating something moved under the arch between the downstairs exhibition and gift shop/main desk area.
+The building within the castle which used to house the Kings Own Border Regiment Museum was the scene of a reported strange experience.
+Alarms were set off three nights in a row during 1992, indicating something moved under the arch between the downstairs exhibition and gift shop/main desk area.

 Directions: Carlisle is reached from the M6 heading North and the A74 heading South, the Castle is not far from the town centre near the Cathedral.
 The castle is in the care of English Heritage, there is an entry fee.